 Following intervention, Valerie’s needs were assessed and she trialled a Seating Matters Sorrento chair.
-Immediately a difference to Valerie’s postural alignment was recorded.
+Immediately, a difference in Valerie’s postural alignment was recorded.
 As a result of using tilt in space, Valerie was able to maintain an upright head position with little exertion or strain.
-She was able to use the arm rests for support and positioning which helped her to maintain a midline position of her trunk and head.
-Tilt in space also enabled Valerie to distribute her weight through both sides of her pelvis.
+She was now able to use the arm rests for support and positioning, which helped her to maintain a midline position of her trunk and head, this led to Valerie communicating more and being more alert and responsive through the day.

-She no longer leaned heavily to one side and as a result her pressure risk reduced and her pelvic positioning improved.
-The tilt in space function improved comfort and posture and also distributed weight evenly throughout all contact areas.
-By tilting the chair as shown in the image below, weight was redistributed from underneath Valerie’s sacrum and ischial tuberosities and spread throughout her back and other load bearing areas.
+As stated, Valerie no longer lent heavily to one side, leading to a reduction of pressure risk and improving her pelvic positioning.
+The tilt in space function improved Valerie’s comfort and posture, as well as distributing her weight evenly throughout both sides of her pelvis.
+By tilting the chair as shown in the image below, weight was redistributed from underneath Valerie’s sacrum and Ischial Tuberosities (ITs), spread throughout her back and other load bearing areas.